Judge slaps down effort by Durkan, Chief Best to stop City Council ban on crowd-control weapons

 Durkan and Best, in a document notifying the court of the passage by the council of a so-called “Crowd-Control Weapons” (CCW) ordinance, ostensibly intended to alert the judge that the new law could conflict with a nearly eight-year-old settlement agreement between the SPD and the Department of Justice.

-The consent decree followed findings by the FBI that the department routinely engaged in excessive use of force and showed evidence of biased policing.
+The consent decree followed findings by the DOJ that the department routinely engaged in excessive use of force and showed evidence of biased policing.
 What ensued was a top-to-bottom overhaul of the Police Department, with an emphasis on training, accountability and reporting and tracking use of force, overseen by Robart through a court-appointed monitor.

 In their notification, Durkan and Best asked the court to halt the implementation of the new ordinance until its impact on the settlement agreement could be assessed.

-Note: Correction: A previous version of this story incorrectly said that the FBI had determined Seattle police engaged in excessive force and biased policing.
-The Department of Justice was the agency that made those findings.